-7. Status of Units 5 and 6
+8. Status of Units 5 and 6

-- Status of spent fuel storage in Units 5 and 6 - Regarding Unit 5, fuel removal from the reactor was completed in June 2015.
-1,374 spent fuel assemblies and 168 non-irradiated fuel assemblies were stored in the spent fuel pool (storage capacity: 1,590 assemblies). - Regarding Unit 6, fuel removal from the reactor was completed in November 2013.
-1,456 spent fuel assemblies and 198 non-irradiated fuel assemblies (180 of which were transferred from the Unit 4 spent fuel pool) are stored in the spent fuel pool (storage capacity: 1,654 assemblies) and 230 non-irradiated fuel assemblies are stored in the storage facility of non-irradiated fuel assemblies (storage capacity: 230 assemblies). - > Status of stagnant water in Units 5 and 6 - Stagnant water in Units 5 and 6 is transferred from Unit 6 Turbine Building to the outdoor tanks and sprinkled after undergoing oil separation and RO treatment and confirming the density of the radioactive materials. - Transfer of non-irradiated fuel assemblies in Units 5 and 6 to the outside of the site - To advance preparation for decommissioning the Fukushima Daiichi Nuclear Power Station as planned, non-irradiated fuel assemblies stored in Units 5 and 6 will be transferred to a fuel fabrication plant (Nuclear Fuel Industries.Ltd.). - At Unit 6, preparatory work started on the operating floor from August 20, 2018.
+- > Status of spent fuel storage in Units 5 and 6 - Regarding Unit 5, fuel removal from the reactor was completed in June 2015.
+1,374 spent and 168 non-irradiated fuel assemblies were respectively stored in the spent fuel pool (storage capacity: 1,590 assemblies). - Regarding Unit 6, fuel removal from the reactor was completed in November 2013.
+1,456 spent and 198 non-irradiated fuel assemblies (180 of which transferred from the Unit 4 spent fuel pool) are stored in the spent fuel pool (storage capacity: 1,654), while 230 non-irradiated fuel assemblies are stored in the storage facility of non-irradiated fuel assemblies (storage capacity: 230). - Status of stagnant water in Units 5 and 6 - Stagnant water in Units 5 and 6 is transferred from Unit 6 Turbine Building to the outdoor tanks and sprinkled after undergoing oil separation and RO treatment and confirming the density of the radioactive materials.